Clickcease

 Insurance and DMV Reporting

 In addition to the laws regarding hit and runs, New York has requirements for reporting an accident to insurance and the Department of Motor Vehicles (DMV).
+You must also show your insurance identification card to law enforcement at the scene.

 If you want to receive some basic help with medical expenses and lost wages after a crash, you must file a no-fault insurance claim within 30 days of the accident.
 While failing to do so doesn’t mean you will be charged with a hit and run, it does mean you may lose out on benefits.